-Last Updated on November 25, 2022 by Suzy McCullough
+Last Updated on June 21, 2024 by Suzy McCullough

-Visiting the Golden circle in Iceland is one of the most famous things to do.
+Visiting the Golden Circle in Iceland is one of the most famous things to do.
 It is an essential must of any holiday to Iceland.
 I did a huge amount of research before we left and I decided that we could easily see what we wanted to see in one day.
 This is my one-day self-drive itinerary to see the highlights of the Golden Circle.

 You may also want to visit the Secret Lagoon but as we were visiting the Blue Lagoon we did not have this on our list.
 I will, however, cover this and Kerid Crater below.
 It takes around 3 hours to drive the full circle.
 If you just want to see the main three sites it takes just 1 hour 45 minutes from Reykjavik to Gullfoss, the furthest place to visit.